jcisneros21/Raft-Capstone/README.md

 ## TO-DO

 * Fixing current bugs in the system
-** There seems to be a bug when saving term numbers for each node.
-Fixing this bug is first priority.
+  - There seems to be a bug when saving term numbers for each node.
+Fixing this bug is top priority.

 * Testing and Redesigning